schester44/hhvip-ci/README.md

 # This repo is extremely outdated, does not utilize best practices, and likely has some xss vulnerabilities associated with it.
-I would not use this except for idea generation.
+I would not use this.

 HHVIP
 ======